Editor's Note: This story originally appeared on NewRetirement.

 - Attain distance before deciding

-“Change your thoughts and you change your world” — Norman Vincent Peale
+“Change your mind and you can change the world” (or at least your future retirement.) — Norman Vincent Peale

 Anchoring is the impulse to rely too heavily on one piece of information when making decisions.